wesleytian/wesleytian.com/posts/reno-review.md

 ![img](/posts/tahoe-1.jpeg)
 *<center>Actual pictures that I took. #nofilter</center>*

-I also had the chance to visit a couple of other scenic spots near Reno: a few friends and I rented a cabin in Yosemite National Park for Thanksgiving, my girlfriend and I saw the Milky Way while car camping at Great Basin National Park, and I climbed some nearby mountains, such as Mt.
-Rose.
+I also had the chance to visit a couple of other scenic spots near Reno: a few friends and I rented a cabin in Yosemite National Park for Thanksgiving, my girlfriend and I saw the Milky Way while car camping at Great Basin National Park, and I climbed Mt.
+Rose with a random dude that I met in a Reno Facebook Group.

 Would I consider buying a home on the Lake Tahoe shore one day?
 Absolutely.
 (If I win the lottery, that is 😂.
 The houses there are mad expensive.)